.colony/repo_map.yaml — Repo Map¶

 profile: scientific_paper

 loud at load time.
-Extra fields on a source row are rejected
+Extra fields on any row are rejected

 (extra: forbid) so a typo is reported instead of silently ignored.